layer5io/containers-101-workshop/lab-1/README.md

 Before we start, you'll need to gain access to your Linux VM, clone a GitHub repo, and make sure you have a DockerID.

+### Make sure you have a DockerID

+If you do not have a DockerID (a free login used to access Docker Cloud, Docker Store, and Docker Hub), please visit [Docker Cloud](https://cloud.docker.com) to register for one.

 ### Access your Linux VM
 1. Visit [Play With Docker](https://hybrid.play-with-docker.com)
 2. Click `Start Session`